Chemotherapy (chemo) is

 Chemo is often used with other treatments, such as surgery, radiotherapy, hormonal therapies and biological therapies.

 We have general information about hormonal therapies and biological therapies.
-This information is written for people of all ages, not just for young adults.
+It is written for people of all ages, not just for young adults.

 It varies from person to person, but chemo can be used in the following ways:

-- On its own as the main treatment for some cancers, such as lymphomas and leukaemias.
+- As a main treatment for cancers, such as lymphomas and leukaemias.

-- Before an operation, to shrink a cancer and make it easier for the surgeon to remove it.
+- Before surgery or radiotherapy, to try and shrink a cancer and make it easier for the surgeon to remove it.
 This is called neoadjuvant chemotherapy.

-- After an operation, to get rid of any cancer cells left behind and to stop a cancer coming back in the future.
+- After surgery or radiotherapy, to get rid of any cancer cells left behind and to stop a cancer coming back in the future.
 This is called adjuvant chemotherapy.

 How does it work?

-Chemo affects healthy cells as well as cancer cells, which is what causes side effects.
-The big difference is that the damage to healthy cells is temporary, so side effects usually go away when treatment ends.
+Chemo affects healthy cells as well as cancer cells.
+This is what causes side effects.
+But the damage to healthy cells is temporary, so side effects usually go away when treatment ends.
 Healthy cells can repair the damage that chemo does, but cancer cells can’t.